calmm-js/partial.lenses/README.md

 The previous example is based on an actual use case.
 In this section we look at a more involved example: BST, binary search tree, as a lens.

-Binary search may initially seem to be outside the scope of definable lenses.
+Binary search might initially seem to be outside the scope of definable lenses.
-However, the `L.choose` lens allows for dynamic construction of lenses based on examining the data structure being manipulated.
+However, given basic BST operations, one could easily wrap them as a primitive partial lens.
+But could we leverage lens combinators to build a BST lens more directly?
+We can.
+The `L.choose` lens combinator allows for dynamic construction of lenses based on examining the data structure being manipulated.
 Inside `L.choose` we can write the ordinary BST logic to pick the correct branch based on the key in the currently examined node and the key that we are looking for.
 So, here is our first attempt at a BST lens:

 ```js
 const search = key =>